-With the motor running, the belt should be stoppable by manually placing firm pressure on the entrance roller.
-If the belt can be stopped too easily, tighten the three (3) Clutch Adjustment Bolts evenly, each by 1/4 turn until the desired tension is achieved and the drum turns smoothly.
+With the motor running, the belt should be stoppable by placing firm pressure on the entrance roller.
+If the belt can be stopped too easily, tighten the clutch nut.
+If it cannot be stopped at all, slacken the clutch nut.